NCERT Exemplar Solutions Class 9 Science Chapter 1 – Free PDF Download

-This Exemplar solution has answers to the questions provided in NCERT Exemplar book.
+This Exemplar Solution has answers to the questions provided in NCERT Exemplar Class 9 Science book.
 It has 10 multiple choice questions, 12 short answer questions and 5 long answer question of varied difficulty, which will help you to face the exam confidently.
+To get good marks in the class 9 examination and to lay a greater foundation for the topics to be studied in future, students are advised to have a look at this NCERT Exemplar.

 Access Answers to NCERT exemplar for Class 9 Science Chapter 1 – Matter in our Surroundings

 Multiple Choice Questions